What is Rational Recovery®?

 for uncompromising action, the zero-tolerance ultimatum, which demands marital

-fidelity in the form of planned, permanent abstinence.
+fidelity in the form of an explicit guarantee of perfect, lifetime abstinence.

-may expect your loved one to visit this website and take The
+should expect or demand that your loved one visit this website and take The

 Internet Crash Course on AVRT, which will introduce the